cloverfield-tools/prod-module-boilerplate/docs/contributing/versions/index.md

 ## Release Names

-Our major releases have code-names instead of version numbers, identified by the "latest" tag.
+Our major releases have code-names instead of version numbers.
+The current release is identified by the "latest" tag.
 The first version is "mvp".
 After that we pick a theme, and work through the alphabet from A to Z.

 ## Version Numbers